Japan’s Hanyu sets Olympic record in short program

 ”I’ve never been in this spot so I really don’t know what to do,” Chen said.
 He skated after Hanyu and the Pooh bear delay, something Chen had experienced before without being bothered by it. ”I thought I did everything right in my general approach and it just didn’t work out the way it was supposed to.”

-Fellow American Adam Rippon finished seventh without attempting a quad in what was otherwise a high-wire act for the men.
+Fellow American Adam Rippon finished seventh without attempting a quad in what was otherwise a jumping contest for the men.

 Hanyu might have done his best work avoiding the Poohs – sort of his trademark because he collects them – that fell around him when he finished his skate.
 Thousands of mini-flags featuring the Japanese rising sun had greeted Hanyu to the ice.